70Gage70/Sargassum.jl/docs/src/getting-started.md

 ## Introduction

-`Sargassum.jl` is a meta package for the [Julia](https://julialang.org/) programming language that bundles the following component packages all in one location.
+`Sargassum.jl` is a package for the [Julia](https://julialang.org/) programming language that bundles all of the following functionality in one convenient location.

-- [`SargassumInterface.jl`](https://github.com/70Gage70/SargassumInterface.jl): High level, zero-code interface.
-- [`SargassumBOMB.jl`](https://github.com/70Gage70/SargassumBOMB.jl): Main modelling and simulation tools.
-- [`SargassumFromAFAI.jl`](https://github.com/70Gage70/SargassumFromAFAI.jl): Downloading raw AFAI data and generating Sargassum distribution maps.
-- [`SargassumColors.jl`](https://github.com/70Gage70/SargassumColors.jl): Color maps and general plot styling.

-Each of these packages can be used individually, but most end-users will want to simply use `Sargassum.jl` to have all functionality in one location.
 Together, this represents a fully featured Sargassum analysis toolkit.

+- State of the art physics simulation of Sargassum clumps using Maxey-Riley models with nonlinear spring interactions and customizable biological effects.
+- Download raw AFAI data and generate Sargassum distribution maps yourself, or use precomputed maps available starting 2017.
+- Plot your data quickly; all major objects can be visualized with one line of code!
+- A zero code interface that allows the core tools to be used in a zero-code environment with built-in documentation.

 Sargassum.jl was developed by the [Nonlinear Dynamics Group](https://nonlinear.earth.miami.edu/index.html) at the University of Miami.
 Refer [here](cite.md) for citation information.